LaWebcapsule/directus9/docs/extensions/interfaces.md

 ```

 The current value of the field is provided to the component via the `value` prop.
 If the value was changed inside your
-component, it should be emitted to the Directus App by using the `input` emit.
+component, it should be emitted to the Directus9 App by using the `input` emit.

 #### Available Props